anishjha93/zerocode-wiki/Kafka-Testing-Introduction.md

 - [Kafka with Schema Registry and REST Proxy](https://github.com/authorjapps/zerocode-docker-factory/wiki/Docker-container-for-Kafka-and-Schema-Registry)

 # 10. Conclusion
 In this tutorial, we looked at some of the Kafka concepts and how to test Kafka applications using the Zerocode Testing Framework.

+Using this approach, we have tested and validated clustered Kafka Data Pipelines to Hadoop as well as Http REST APIs deployed in Kubernetes orchestrated pods.
+We found this approach very very straight forward and reduced complexity to maintain and promote the code to higher environments.

 The complete source code and all example code snippets for this Wiki page can be found in [GitHub Repo(Try at home)](https://github.com/authorjapps/hello-kafka-stream-testing).